A topic from the subject of Decomposition in Chemistry.

 Decomposition Reactions:

-• Can occur spontaneously or require a catalyst
+• Can occur spontaneously or require energy input (heat, light, electricity) or a catalyst.

 Chemical Equilibrium: